 - 3. When the clams are cool, remove them from the shells and cut off the siphons, as well as the protective skin that covers each siphon, and discard.
 (You should have about 1 pound of clam meat.)
 Cover and refrigerate until later.

-- 4. Heat a 4- to 6-quart heavy pot over low heat and add the diced salt pork.
+- 4. Heat a 4- to 6-quart heavy pot over low heat and add the diced salt pork or bacon.
 Once it has rendered a few tablespoons of fat, increase the heat to medium and cook until the pork is crisp and golden brown.
 With a slotted spoon, transfer the cracklings to a small ovenproof dish, leaving the fat in the pot, and reserve until later.

 - 5. Add the butter, onion, celery, thyme, and bay leaves to the pot and saute, stirring occasionally with a wooden spoon, for about 10 minutes, until the vegetables are softened but not browned.